griffinht/griffinht.com/src/blog/hosting-read-only-git-repository-with-cgit/index.md

-cgit ([source](https://git.zx2c4.com/cgit/)) is a web interface for Git written in C using the [CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface) written in C. cgit is seems to be the least complicated way to host Git repositories over the web.
-It fulfills the philosophy that software should do one thing and do it well.
+cgit ([source](https://git.zx2c4.com/cgit/)) is a web interface ([CGI](https://en.wikipedia.org/wiki/Common_Gateway_Interface)) for [Git](https://git-scm.com/) written in C. cgit is seems to be the least complicated way to host Git repositories over the web.
+It is an example of software that does one thing and does it well.
 [Other web interfaces](https://git.wiki.kernel.org/index.php/Interfaces,_frontends,_and_tools#Web_Interfaces) are either unmaintained or more complex than cgit (see [GitLab](https://about.gitlab.com/) or [Gitea](https://gitea.com/)).

-cgit does not attempt to implement user identies, pull requests, issue trackers, or continous integration.
+cgit does not attempt to implement user identies, pull requests, issue trackers, or continuous integration.
 As a result, it is has a small footprint and is relatively easy to deploy.

-#### Dockerfile
+#### Deployment

+cgit can be deployed by creating a [Docker](https://docs.docker.com/get-started/overview/) image.

-Because cgit is a , it needs to have an HTTP server which supports CGI scripts. [nginx](https://nginx.org/en/) is an HTTP server and reverse proxy which can use FastCGI todo to server CGI scripts.
+cgit requires an HTTP server which supports CGI scripts. [nginx](https://nginx.org/en/) is an HTTP server and reverse proxy which supports [FastCGI](https://en.wikipedia.org/wiki/FastCGI) via the [nginx FastCGI module](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html).

-This `Dockerfile` uses [Alpine Linux](https://www.alpinelinux.org/) as a base image.
+[Alpine Linux](https://www.alpinelinux.org/) is used as a base image because it is lightweight.

+`Dockerfile`
 ```
 FROM nginx:alpine